Srimara Srivallabha: Struggle with the Pallavas

 Srimara was defeated at Tellaru (Wandiwash/Vanthavachi, North Arcot) by an alliance led by Pallava ruler Nandivarman III.
 The Pallava allies were the Gangas, the Cholas and the Rashtrakutas.
 The Pandyas retreated southwards into their home country (and the Pallava army even advanced as far the Vaigai).
-However, Srimara was able to defeat the Pallava alliance in the Battle of Kudamaukku(Kumbakonam),(859 AD).
+However, Srimara was able to defeat the Pallava alliance in the Battle of Kudamukku (Kumbakonam) in 859 AD.
 Srimara was then defeated by the Pallava king Nripatunga in the Battle of Arichil.
+According to the Dalavayapuram copper plates, the Pandyan king Srimara Srivallabha decisively defeated the Pallavas (Kadavas) at the Battle of Anur, asserting Pandyan control over the Kongu region near the Vaigai River.

+Conflict with Devapala

+Some historians have connected the Pandya ruler Srimara Srivallabha with the Pala emperor Devapala in the context of military campaigns in early medieval India.
+The Siṇṇamanur copper-plate inscriptions of Srimara Srivallabha claim that he defeated a confederacy of rulers including the Gangas, Pallavas, Cholas, Kalingas and Magadhas at a battle identified with Kumbakonam.
+The reference to the “Magadhas” has been interpreted by some scholars as alluding to forces associated with the Pala kingdom of Magadha under Devapala.

+Conversely, the Monghyr copper-plate inscription of Devapala states that he humbled the pride of the “Dravida” ruler, a term which has been variously interpreted.
+While some historians identify the “Dravida” with the Rashtrakutas, others, including R. C. Majumdar, suggest that it may refer to the Pandya ruler Srimara Srivallabha.
+Majumdar notes that the claim of Devapala’s southern conquests may contain exaggeration, but argues that it is difficult to dismiss entirely the possibility of a campaign reaching the far south.

+Due to the nature of royal inscriptions, which often contain hyperbolic claims, and the absence of corroborating evidence, historians remain divided on the outcome of any conflict between the two rulers.
+As a result, no definitive conclusion can be drawn regarding whether Devapala defeated Srimara Srivallabha or vice versa.

 Rise of the Cholas

 Chola Vijayalaya captured the city of Tanjore some time before 850 AD.
 The fight with the Muttarayars of Tanjore, probably owing allegiance to the Pandyas at this time, meant weakening of the Pandya influence to the north of Kaveri River.
 This also strengthened the Pallava position in the region.

-Late setbacks
+Conflict with Sena II and a rival Pandyan prince

 While the Pandya was concentrating his attention in the north against the Pallavas, the Sri Lankan king Sena II (successor of Sena I) attacked the city of Madurai.
 According to the Lankan sources, the invading king had allied himself with a rebel Pandya prince.
 Army commanders of Sena II installed prince Varaguna II on the Pandya throne.
-Srimara Srivallabha The king of the Pandyas fled from the field of battle on the back of an elephant, and gave up his life in the wrong place.

-According to the Pandyan side of the evidence makes the ruling king Srimara Srivallabha successful in repelling a Maya Pandya and thus keeping his throne to himself at the end of the struggle.
+The Pandyan side of the evidence makes the ruling king Srimara Srivallabha successful in repelling a Maya Pandya (Varaguna II) and Sinhalese forced led by Sena II thus keeping his throne to himself at the end of the struggle.